Categories

 Yes, it’s true, the movie with a premise that doesn’t make sense about a pop star that nobody cares about… is good.
 Or, at a minimum, it is fascinating; intermittently glorious and provocative.
 Strong reviews weren’t enough to get people to show up, though.
 It stumbled to $20 million at the global box office against an eye-popping budget of $110 million.
 I guess people really don’t want to watch a movie about Robbie Williams.

-Better Man has a deeply chaotic soul of different creative ideas struggling for dominance.
+Better Man has a deeply chaotic soul of creative ideas struggling for dominance.
 I’m not entirely convinced it lands the plane, but I appreciate the flight nonetheless.
-As with Greatest Showman, the film struggles under the weight of documented fact that it can’t completely escape.
-It’s more than that, though; in both films, Gracey leans into the problems of its material, zagging into the tonal carnage and trying to own it rather than brushing it aside or minimizing it.
+As with Greatest Showman, the film struggles under the weight of documented fact that it can’t completely shake.
+In both films, Gracey leans into the strange characteristics of its central character, zagging into the tonal carnage and trying to own it rather than brushing the messiness aside or whitewashing the story.

-There’s still a hard limit to the appeal of the narrative, though, and it’s a ceiling the film crashes into at full throttle, over and over.
-Better Man can’t avoid the fact that it’s a musical biopic hitting basically every beat mocked in Walk Hard.
+The film still a trite biopic, which offers a ceiling for how much I care about any of what happens.
+This is a ceiling the film crashes into at full throttle, over and over.
+Better Man hits basically every beat mocked in Walk Hard.
 Tortured relationship with a father as the catalyst for becoming an artist?
-Using drugs to drown out the demons, only to realize it makes things worse and entering rehab?
-An early girlfriend who salves the wounds but the hero cruelly discards in a moment of indulgence?
-One special concert as the film’s final scene that serves as a reflection of the long path there?
+Drug use to drown out the demons, leading to a rehab stint?
+An early girlfriend who salves the wounds but whom the hero cruelly discards?
+A final scene set at a Very Important concert that serves as a reflection of the long path there?
 (Robbie Williams needs to think about his whole life before he plays.)
 It’s all here.
 It doesn’t help that Williams is a dull, unlikable character.
-Better Man practically lampshades the nothingness of its subject, that Williams is “interesting” basically just because he’s a famous bad boy credited to some chart hits, which at least shows that the filmmakers knew they had a subject matter problem.
+Better Man practically lampshades the nothingness of its subject, that Williams is “interesting” basically just because he’s a famous bad boy.
 But pointing at a flaw doesn’t magically make it disappear.

-No, it’s not the story that makes Better Man interesting.
-It’s all the ways that Gracey jerks the presentation of the familiar framework in unexpected and exuberant ways.
-He leaves the stale narrative framework intact, but executes it with a colorful joie de vivre, like one of those early century city hall buildings renovated by an art collective.
+No, it’s never the story that makes Better Man interesting, or even the monkey (though, c’mon, a CGI monkey protagonist is pretty unusual).
+What makes the movie noteworthy is Gracey’s unexpected and exuberant staging of the material.
+He leaves the stale narrative framework intact, but executes all of it with a colorful joie de vivre, like one of those early century city hall buildings renovated by an art collective.

-We see these strengths most of all in the direction of the musical numbers.
-Some of these sequences had me prostrate on the floor, bowing at the glory of these brilliantly staged and choreographed musical numbers.
-Some are intimate, some are angry, and some are epic mini-masterpieces.
-None is better than “Rock DJ,” a five-minute single-shot summary of Williams’ boy band Take That rise to glory, featuring elaborate props, multiple costume changes, and deep-focus, cast-of-hundreds synchronized city street dancing.
-Again, in a single shot, like this is freaking La La Land.
+This is especially true in the musical numbers.
+These sequences had me prostrate on the floor, bowing at the altar of musical cinema.
+Some of the songs are intimate, some are angry, some are joyful, and some are simply vessels for pure visual bliss.
+None is better than “Rock DJ,” a five-minute single-shot summary of the rise of Williams’ boy band Take That.
+This song features elaborate prop-based choreography, multiple costume changes, and a deep-focus, cast of hundreds of dancers.
+Again, all of this happens in a single shot, like this is freaking La La Land.

-The runner up is probably “Let Me Entertain You” near the climax of the film that sees a much-hyped concert at Knebworth Festival turn into a monkey-on-monkey battle.
+The runner up best song is probably “Let Me Entertain You” near the climax of the film that sees a much-hyped concert at Knebworth Festival turn into a monkey-on-monkey battle.
 This scene is the culmination of a motif through the film of Williams seeing evil-monkey versions of himself when he’s facing doubt or demons.
-The gimmick is always a bit jarring, and I was ready to pan it as unnecessary, until I realized it was setting up the huge payoff of an all-out musical-fantasy war scene that’s like Woodstock meets Helm’s Deep.
+The image of a dark-mirror monkey is always a bit jarring, and I was ready to pan it as unnecessary, until I realized in the climax that it was all for setting up the huge payoff of an all-out musical-fantasy war scene that’s like Woodstock meets Helm’s Deep.

-I have no issues with the technical implementation of the CGI monkey, but I do have a complaint about one of its side effects, which is that its artificiality actually distracts from how good the musical direction is here.
-Compare that to The Greatest Showman, where the physicality of Hugh Jackman and Zach Efron downing shots and tossing around props is half the fun of “The Other Side.”
+I have no issues with the technical implementation of the CGI monkey, but I do have a complaint about it: The artificiality of a CGI monkey in the frame nonstop actually distracts from how good some of the direction is.
+Compare the staging to The Greatest Showman, where the physicality of Hugh Jackman and Zach Efron downing shots and flying around a room is half the fun of “The Other Side.”
 Better Man has all that energy, but with a very artificial CGI creature at the center of it, it feels a bit flattened and fake.
-It diminishes some of the tactility.

-Gracey is also toying with some interesting, almost abstract depictions of Williams’ demons: besides the flashes of evil chimps, he uses shadowy cinematography and weird coloring and abrupt time-jumps that show a strong sense for telling cinematic stories.
-It’s not groundbreaking in the overall landscape of cinema, but amid this specific candy-coated biopic jukebox musical, it’s bold and effective.
+But Gracey is growing in confidence and ambition from Greatest Showman.
+He toys with some strange, almost abstract depictions of Williams’ psychological breakdowns: besides the flashes of evil chimps, Gracey employs shadowy cinematography and weird coloring and abrupt time-jumps.
+Each of these little tricks show a strong sense for using the full toolbox of movies to tell gripping cinematic stories.
+This isn’t a groundbreaking work in the overall landscape of movies, but amid this musical biopics, it’s bold, fresh, and effective.

-Again, I’m not convinced that all of these interesting ideas line up and build on each other.
+Alas, these interesting ideas line up rather than develop.
+Other than standalone great scenes, Better Man never develops into pure, great cinema.
 For that matter, I’m not even 100% locked in that Better Man is actually an improvement on Greatest Showman, though I do probably give it the edge.
-All this commotion serves such a painfully by-the-numbers story.
-But the mere fact that the film is this fun given its wackadoodle pitch is a massive triumph.
-Better Man is way more interesting and energetic than it has any right to be.
-So far in his career, Michael Gracey has elevated two films pre-broken by problematic loglines thanks to some really exciting direction and staging.
-I will sign a petition to have Hollywood fast-track the next Gracey musical, and maybe this one can be something other than a misguided biopic.
+All the visual commotion and great direction is in service of such a painfully by-the-numbers story that it never properly takes off.
+But the mere fact that the film is as much fun as it is given its wackadoodle pitch and narrative strictures is a massive triumph.
+Better Man is way more interesting and electric than it has any right to be.
+So far in his career, Michael Gracey has elevated two films pre-broken by problematic loglines.
+Maybe the next one can be something other than a misguided biopic.

 Is It Good?